theKlanc/dotfiles_old/README.md

 ## TO-DO

+- [ ] Check that the installer script works (and fix it)
 - [ ] Add font installation to script
 - [ ] Add betterlockscreen config
 - [ ] Add greeter config
-- [ ] Move internal scripts to scripts/internal/
+- [x] Move internal scripts to scripts/internal/
-- [ ] Move image scripts to scripts/
+- [x] Move image scripts to scripts/